‘No criminality’ as police clear Celtic star Leigh Griffiths over online messages

-Celtic striker Leigh Griffiths has been cleared by police over allegations of sending inappropriate messages to two schoolgirls.
+Celtic striker Leigh Griffiths has been cleared by police over allegations of sending inappropriate messages to two schoolgirls online.

-Police Scotland said it had established there was “no criminality” after carrying out a “full assessment” on claims the 30-year-old exchanged improper messages with a 15-year-old girl, as well as another teenager, on social media.
+Police Scotland said it had established “no criminality” after carrying out a “full assessment” on claims the 30-year-old exchanged improper messages with a 15-year-old girl as well as another teen girl on social media.

-Griffiths, a father-of-five, was sent home from Celtic’s pre-season training camp last week after officers began their investigation.
+Griffiths, a dad of five, was sent home from Celtic’s pre-season training camp last week after officers began their probe.

 A Police Scotland spokeswoman said: “In relation to recent reporting regarding alleged inappropriate communications online, a full assessment has been carried out and it’s been established there is no criminality.”